teracyhq/blog/source/_posts/2016-12-20-teracy-dev-the-only-truly-universal-productive-development-platform-with-docker-on-macos-linux-and-windows.markdown

 - "file watching (inotify)": for auto reload when files change

-- "customization": you have full control and are encouraged to change anything that you want to suite your need, no hidden stuff, no lock-in and can still upgrade seamlessly.
+- "customization": you have full control and are encouraged to change anything that you want to suit your need, no hidden stuff, no lock-in and can still upgrade seamlessly.

 Let's see what the same workflow means when developing a simple hello world `nodejs` application from scratch with teracy-dev by watching the following videos: